 Repeating the mistakes of the rich and famous could cost you

+The rich and famous don’t always plan for their estate.
 Did you know that the famous rapper Snoop Dogg doesn’t have a Last Will and Testament?
 He has, in his own colorful language, brushed off the very notion with a terse “I don’t give a f___ when I’m dead.”

 Snoop Dogg isn’t the only celebrity without a Last Will and Testament in place.
 After the death of the late singer Prince in 2016, the world was shocked to learn that he did not have a Last Will and Testament (his beneficiaries are still squabbling over his assets).